Shopping for Love

 This shared exhibition required every artist to make work that responded to ideas of how technology might propel the human story.
 Each technological discovery opens new possibilities that change the way we live.
 Every invention better than the last, forever altering the course of the future.
 But where do we go from here?
 As society finds itself at new crossroads, from climate change to sociopolitical upheavals, have we reached a point of no return?
 Are we heading towards self-actualisation?
 Self-destruction?
 Or something else?

 Shopping for Love was based on ideas of a Kafkanian abdication of responsibility to technology.
 We become without useful hands and therefore useless.
 We become faceless and devoid of human contact and meaning.
 But might we be happy and content to abdicate much of our responsibility regardless of the loss of self.
-More of my thinking on this was published by the UAL newsletter.
+Postopia?
+Where will our obsession with Technology Take Us? explains more of the thinking behind this concept.

 I discovered four mannequins at the local tip and thought they might make an interesting future family.
 I have referenced Kafka’s The Metamorphosis (1915) as well as The Sparrow (1997) by Mary Doria Russell.
 Both tell stories of the balance of power and both use symbolism to indicate an abdication of responsibility in which the loss of hands is related to a catastrophic change in status.
 Both stories tell of how our love for those with whom we connect can destroy us.